Houssem-Triki/MIMIC/README.md

 - DataFrames (`Pkg.add("DataFrames")`)
 - Interpolations (`Pkg.add("Interpolations")`)

+installing all the packages with : `Pkg.add("CSV", "DataFrames", "Interpolations")`
 ## Installing MIMIC.jl
 [Download](https://github.com/Houssem-Triki/MIMIC/archive/refs/heads/main.zip) the Project and unzip it in your working folder.

-In Julia's REPL, you need to change the directory with the command `cd("C:/My/New/Working/Directory/MIMIC_Tool")` to the directory of MIMIC.jl.
+In Julia's REPL, change the working directory with the command `cd("D:/MyWorkingFolder/MIMIC_Tool")` to your working folder.

+(*Warning*: the command cd needs to be writen in the same synthax as the example, without special characters or spaces).

-Run the command `include("MIMIC.jl")` allows you to use MIMICs command.
-This will allow the initialisation of MIMIC in order to use the functions that it offers.
+Run then the command `include("MIMIC.jl")` in order to load MIMIC's code in Julia.

 ## Running the exemple
 launch the initialisation of your interaction with the command `MIMICinit()`. launch the simulation by typing `MIMICmain(Scheduled_tasks_List)`.

 At the end of the simulation, you get the results in a CSV file, located in the main derectory under the name  "Results_yyyy_mm_dd__HH_MM_SS.CSV".

-## Creating tour own interaction
+## Creating your own interaction
 Interactions in MIMIC are generated from the users’ instructions, covering the following two aspects: 1) the interaction code itself written by the user and so called UIM (User interaction Model) 2) the control of the simulation so called UC (User simulation control).
-This mean that you only need to edit the two files "MIMIC_UIM.jl" and "MIMIC_UC.yml" for coupling your models. (you can use a simple text editor or download a code editor like VScode, with the Julia addon [following this tutorial](https://code.visualstudio.com/docs/languages/julia) )
+This mean that you only need to edit the two files "MIMIC_UIM.jl" and "MIMIC_UC.yml" for coupling your models. (you can use a simple text editor or download a code editor like VScode, with the Julia addon [following this tutorial](https://code.visualstudio.com/docs/languages/julia) ).

+Once you defined your models and the nteraction in MIMIC_UC and MIMIC_UIM, initialise your interaction with `MIMICinit()`.
+You can check for the scheduled tasks to be executed by putting the following command: `Scheduled_tasks_List` before launching the simulation with `MIMICmain(Scheduled_tasks_List)`